xpmethod-workshops/dhsi-coding-fundamentals/README.md

   - Simple problems using the cheatsheet

 Afternoon (1:30pm-4:00pm)
-- Lab: Hunting the Whale.
-Weasel Words.
+- Lab: Weasel Words, Hunting the Whale.
 (Dennis)
-- Lecture / Working Demo (Depending on progress): Thinking like a computer programmer.
-(John)
-  - Pseudocode
-  - Variables
-  - Data types
-  - Control structures
-  - Conditionals
-  - Where to get help

 Intro to the Terminal.
 Terminal in the morning via a cheatsheet, a bit of a live demo, and then some problems that they can use the cheatsheet to solve.
 Use of lab